 Leaders, innovators, creators and more!

-Four times a year, we share news of the winners of awards, earners of acknowledgement, and other community builders among NAIT alumni, students and staff.
+Near the close of each season, we share news of the winners of awards, earners of acknowledgement, and other community builders among NAIT alumni, students and staff.
 Please join us in congratulating them!

 (Know of someone we're missing?
 Let us know.)